Execoote/Titan-Academy-Edit-Summary/README.md

 2. 14 Types of Students in a Surprise Exam!/Transcript
 ---
 ## CURRENTLY UNDER EDITING:
-1. 13 Types of Students in a Science Fair (On hold)
-2. 13 Types of Students on a SCHOOL TRIP!/Transcript (December 17)
+1. 13 Types of Students on a SCHOOL TRIP!/Transcript (December 17)
-3. Students get PUNISHED after their secret is EXPOSED!/Transcript (January 1)
+2. Students get PUNISHED after their secret is EXPOSED!/Transcript (January 1)
 ---
 # CONTRIBUTIONS
 #### ✓ - Completed | ✗ - Partial | Numerical to Alphabetical order